 For Accessible Arts to provide a letter of support for your project or initiative, it must be relevant to the work of Accessible Arts.
-Please read our About Us page, or talk to a member or staff for information about Accessible Arts.
+Please read our About Us page, or speak with a staff member for information about Accessible Arts.

-To assist Accessible Arts in providing a letter of support to you, the following guidelines have been set out below:
+To assist Accessible Arts in providing a letter of support to you, please follows these steps below:

 - email the relevant project manager at Accessible Arts with your request for a letter of support.
 Accessible Arts must receive this email 10 business days before the letter of support is required.

-- in your email to the project manager, you will need to: describe your project outline how the project will include access and opportunities for people with disability the budget for your project a copy of the application that the letter of support is being requested for.
+- in your email to the project manager, you need to describe your project outline, explain how the project will include access and opportunities for people with disability, outline the budget for your project, and a copy of the application the letter of support is being requested for.

-Upon Accessible Arts informing you that a letter of support will be provided, you will need to provide a draft letter of support to Accessible Arts, which needs to include information about:
+Upon Accessible Arts informing you that a letter of support will be provided, you will need to provide a draft letter of support to Accessible Arts, which needs to include the following information:

 - your project or initiative

 - how your project or initiative incorporates access and opportunities for people with disability